grahamjh99/Project-2-Subreddit-Classification/README.md

 #### Next Steps
 - Add in scrapping to extract stock tickers
-- some form of scrapping to extract the poster's analysis of the stock
+- Some form of scrapping to extract the poster's analysis of the stock
 - Add sentiment analysis on ticker discussions